 From 2014 – 2017 I collaborated in this practise-based design research, initiated by Mo Smit (Cococan) and funded by the Dutch Creative Industries Fund.
 The objective of this research is to improve the homes and neighbourhoods of industrial worker communities using a circular and cooperative development approach.
 The context of this research in Bandung, the number 1 textile region of Indonesia, is from a landscape-ecological perspective very interesting.

 The textile and garment industry has a disruptive impact on the local (aquatic) ecosystem and public health but also creates economic opportunities and employment for local communities and migrant workers.
 Interestingly the textile arts and crafts are historically interwoven with the local Sunda culture and eco-system as it provided all the necessary resources like fresh water and natural dyes in abundance.
 The challenge nowadays is to create green and liveable neighbourhoods, elaborating on existing structures realized by local communities.
 Reconnecting ecology and economy.

-In this research we will develop design solutions of Home at Work encompass the efficient use of space, renewable energy, water, food supply and waste.
+In this research we developed design solutions of Home at Work encompass the efficient use of space, renewable energy, water, food supply and waste.
 Local communities and companies, global brands, governments, knowledge institutes and designers join forces, and prove that responsible design and development can add value on many levels of society.